 - During the roasting, many chemical changes take place which leads to the degradation of some compounds and to the formation of new compounds.
 For example, a portion of proteins is degraded, and some amino acids react with reducing sugars (via the Maillard reaction) and form low-molecular-weight compounds and melanoidins.

-- Changes of some bioactive compounds during roasting will be mentioned herein brief:
+- Changes in some bioactive compounds during roasting will be mentioned here in brief:

 - Melanoidins are products of the Maillard reaction and they are responsible for the brown colour of the roasted coffee.
 Some studies indicate that melanoidins have antioxidant and antibacterial potential.
 Therefore, melanoidins may be considered bioactive compounds.

 - Carbohydrates such as sucrose are involved in caramelisation and the Maillard reaction.
 They also contribute to the acidity of the coffee after roasting as the level of acids such as acetic, formic, glycolic, and lactic increases as a result of the degradation processes.

 - Chlorogenic acids suffer great losses during the roasting process and undergo many chemical changes for example isomerisation, epimerisation, lactonisation, degradation, and incorporation into melanoidins, thus contributing to the development of the colour and the flavour of the coffee.
 For example, chlorogenic acid lactones contribute to coffee bitterness.

 - Roasting contributes to the degradation of trigonelline and the production of many compounds including nicotinic acid known as niacin or vitamin B3 involved in the therapy of dyslipidemia (an abnormal amount of lipids in the blood) and pellagra (a disease caused by low levels of niacin).

 - Only small losses of caffeine may occur during roasting.

 - After roasting, the beans are ground and marked as ground roast coffee or used for instant coffee production.